 We were on the scene for that first match in the Emerald City in March, catching up with some of the die-hard LAFC supporters that made the journey north.
 This time around, we flipped the script and asked Sounders fans that traveled to LA about the brand new stadium, what the food inside is like, and how the league’s newest supporters’ section stacks up against theirs.

 First though, we headed to Adidas’ The Base LA to check out the official Banc of California Stadium opening party.
-In addition to free food and drinks and LAFC gear customization station, Adidas unveiled its new Skate Copa kit collection as well as hosted the UEFA Young Champions League U.S. Final, in which LA defeated NYC 4-3 to represent the U.S. in Kiev.
+In addition to free food and drinks and LAFC gear customization station, Adidas unveiled its new Skate Copa kit collection (why not show your support to your favourite team and get Custom Stadium Blankets in the team colours or add the team logo!) as well as hosted the UEFA Young Champions League U.S. Final, in which LA defeated NYC 4-3 to represent the U.S. in Kiev.
 Because we of course had to get some LA fans’ perspective on the day’s festivities, we caught up with several LAFC fans at the event to see what they were looking forward to the most, and what part of LA culture LAFC captures best.

 Urban Pitch: What brought you out to the event today?